We welcome your student to UNC Charlotte to begin this new phase in life!

 Each student’s privacy is of utmost importance.
 Privacy is provided and protected by the Family Educational Rights and Privacy Act, or FERPA.
 We follow FERPA guidelines in protecting students' disability-related information.

 Generally, FERPA rules mean that student education records - academic information such as grades or academic standing, academic transcripts, discipline records, even information about interactions with offices such as Disability Services - are only accessible by the student.
 College students are considered responsible adults who may determine who will receive information about them.
 College representatives, including Disability Services staff, are prohibited from discussing information about the student’s education records with parents.
-Students can sign a waiver allowing records to be released to parents or college representatives, such as faculty members, to discuss records with parents.
+Students can sign a waiver allowing records to be released to and specified information shared with parents, family members, or college representatives, such as faculty members.
 Your student may, or may not, wish to sign this release.